stklik-org/Kaigara/backend/README.md

 (`GET /api/health` answers `{ ok, service }`, and is the one endpoint that touches nothing else.)

-The pipeline, in order. `RunService.create()` resolves the target and hands the adapter the **authored timeline** — per ADR 0004 there is no intermediate plan built outside the adapter:
+The pipeline, in order. `RunService.create()` resolves the target and hands the adapter the **authored timeline** — there is no intermediate plan built outside the adapter:

 1. **Compile, inside the adapter** (`K6Adapter.compile()`, all under `src/engines/k6/`):
    - *Validate* (`compileTimeline.ts`, via `@kaigara/shared-types`'s `collectLoadTimelineIssues`) —
      the same validator the Compose Code view uses.
-Errors reject the request with 422 and a per-path issue list; warnings ride along on the run so the user can see why it may not do what they expected.
+Errors reject the request with 422 and a per-path issue list; warnings ride along on the run.
-   - *Split* (`compileTimeline.ts`) — each `LoadShape` maps one to one to a k6 executor (ADR 0002): `constant`/`spike` → `constant-arrival-rate`, `ramp` → a one-stage
+   - *Split* (`compileTimeline.ts`) — each `LoadShape` maps one to one to a k6 executor:
+     `constant`/`spike` → `constant-arrival-rate`, `ramp` → a one-stage `ramping-arrival-rate`,
-     `ramping-arrival-rate`, `individual` → `shared-iterations`; only `sine`/`bell` are sampled through their own `rateAt()` into a multi-stage ramp, because k6 has no curved executor.
-That executor is then **scaled by each request type's weight share** into one script per (load × request type) (ADR 0005): a 70/30 read/create load at 100 req/s becomes a 70 req/s read script and a 30 req/s create script, and an `individual` load's literal count is split by largest remainder so the parts add back up exactly.
+     `individual` → `shared-iterations`; `sine`/`bell` are sampled through their own `rateAt()` into a multi-stage ramp, since k6 has no curved executor.
+That executor is then **scaled by each request type's weight share** into one script per (load × request type): a 70/30 read/create load at 100 req/s becomes a 70 req/s read script and a 30 req/s create script, and an `individual` load's literal count is split by largest remainder so the parts add back up exactly.
 Each `RequestSpec` becomes a concrete IDTA-01002 call (`src/timeline/aasOperations.ts`).
 The result is a `K6Plan`, which never leaves `engines/k6/`.
-   - *Design the request pools* (`compileTimeline.ts` + `harvestIdentifiers.ts`, ADR 0003/0005) —
+   - *Design the request pools* (`compileTimeline.ts` + `harvestIdentifiers.ts`) — harvest the
-     harvest the target once per entity, then walk the scripts in schedule order deciding the literal identifiers each addresses: a create mints its own, a delete claims what it removes, and a read/update cycles over what is alive for its whole window.
+     target once per entity, then walk the scripts in schedule order deciding the literal identifiers each addresses: a create mints its own, a delete claims what it removes, and a read/update cycles over what is alive for its whole window.
    - *Render* (`scriptTemplates.ts`) — one small standalone file per script, plus the thin `main.js` that schedules them all in one k6 process.
    - Return a `CompiledRun`: the artifacts, the warnings, and a thin `CompiledRunSummary` (scenario name, duration, expected requests, one key/label per load) — all `RunService` needs.
 2. **Run it** (`K6Adapter.start()`) — see below.
-3. **Aggregate** (`src/runs/metricsAggregator.ts`) — per-second buckets and a bounded latency reservoir, so raw per-request events never reach the browser (proposal §7.2).
+3. **Aggregate** (`src/runs/metricsAggregator.ts`) — per-second buckets and a bounded latency reservoir, so raw per-request events never reach the browser.

 A compile that throws never becomes a run: `RunService` inserts the run record only after `compile()` succeeds, and removes the work directory if it does not.